MAGIC: Mastering Physical Adversarial Generation in Context through Collaborative LLM Agents: Abstract

 \section{Abstract}

 Physical adversarial attacks in driving scenarios can expose critical vulnerabilities in visual perception models.
-However, developing such attacks remains challenging due to diverse real-world backgrounds and the requirement for maintaining visual naturality.
-Building upon this challenge, we reformulate physical adversarial attacks as a one-shot patch-generation problem.
+However, developing such attacks remains challenging due to diverse real-world environments and the requirement for maintaining visual naturality.
+Building upon this challenge, we reformulate physical adversarial attacks as a one-shot patch generation problem.
 Our approach generates adversarial patches through a deep generative model that considers the specific scene context, enabling direct physical deployment in matching environments.
-The primary challenge lies in simultaneously achieving two objectives: generating adversarial patches that effectively mislead object detection systems while determining contextually appropriate placement within the scene.
+The primary challenge lies in simultaneously achieving two objectives: generating adversarial patches that effectively mislead object detection systems while determining contextually appropriate deployment within the scene.
 We propose MAGIC (Mastering Physical Adversarial Generation In Context), a novel framework powered by multi-modal LLM agents to address these challenges.
-MAGIC automatically understands scene context and orchestrates adversarial patch generation through the synergistic interaction of language and vision capabilities.
-MAGIC orchestrates three specialized LLM agents: The adv-patch generation agent (GAgent) masters the creation of deceptive patches through strategic prompt engineering for text-to-image models.
-The adv-patch deployment agent (DAgent) ensures contextual coherence by determining optimal placement strategies based on scene understanding.
+MAGIC automatically understands scene context and generates adversarial patch through the synergistic interaction of language and vision capabilities.
+In particular, MAGIC orchestrates three specialized LLM agents: The adv-patch generation agent (GAgent) masters the creation of deceptive patches through strategic prompt engineering for text-to-image models.
+The adv-patch deployment agent (DAgent) ensures contextual coherence by determining optimal deployment strategies based on scene understanding.
 The self-examination agent (EAgent) completes this trilogy by providing critical oversight and iterative refinement of both processes.
-We validate our method on both digital and physical level, \ie, nuImage and manually captured real scenes, where both statistical and visual results prove that our MAGIC is powerful and effectively for attacking wide-used object detection systems.
+We validate our method on both digital and physical levels, \ie, nuImage and manually captured real-world scenes, where both statistical and visual results prove that our MAGIC is powerful and effective for attacking widely applied object detection systems, \ie, YOLO and DETR series.